-Prior to 2008, the enterprises and some FHLBanks adopted business strategies that involved large interest rate risk exposures.
+Prior to 2008, the enterprises and some FHLBanks adopted business strategies that involved large interest

+By 2008, the size of the enterprises' retained mortgage portfolios had tripled rate risk exposures.
 At the same time, the enterprises quickly increased the size of their retained mortgage portfolios.
 In fact, the enterprises' combined portfolios more than tripled from \$481 billion in 1997 to \$1.6 trillion by 2008 (see Figure 5, page 10).